Zu Hauptinhalt springen

 ZSK Scheine

-Two of the classes you attend in the course of your degree programme are offered by the ZSK (three if you choose Stay-Home-Option A in your third term), the university's Centre for Language and Communication.
-The ZSK is, for various reasons, not connected to Flexnow, so your grades will not be booked into your Flexnow account automatically.
+Two of the classes you attend in the course of your degree programme are offered by the ZSK, the university's Centre for Language and Communication.
+The ZSK is, for various reasons, not yet connected to Flexnow, so your grades will not be booked into your Flexnow account automatically.
 Instead, what you get is a so-called "Schein", i.e. a written confirmation that you have attended and passed the course.
-You will receive such a "Schein" for the Intercultural Communication class you attend in semester 2, the Academic Writing class you attend in semester 4 (or 5/6, depending on when you write your thesis), and the German class in semester 3 (if you do Stay-Home-Option A and are NOT on an Erasmus semester abroad).
-Your course instructor will inform you about when and where to pick up the "Schein" once the course is over.
+You will receive such a "Schein" for the Academic Writing class you attend in semester 4 (or 5/6, depending on when you write your thesis), and the German class in semester 3 (if you do Stay-Home-Option A and are NOT on an Erasmus semester abroad).
+Your course instructor should be able to inform you about when and where to pick up the "Schein" once the course is over.
 The way it usually works is that you are informed by the lecturer once the "Schein" is available and can then pick it up at the ZSK Service Point in the Sammelgebäude (room S0.14C) after you have booked an appointment to do so here.

 Once you have received your Schein, you need to fill in a form called "Antrag auf Einbuchung von ZSK-Scheinen".
 You can find it here.
 The form is currently only available in German, so if you need help filling it in, please let us know.
 Please don't forget to sign the form!
 Once that's done, go to the examination office ("Prüfungsamt Geisteswissenschaften") and hand in the form, the original "Schein" + a copy of the Schein.
 You will get back the original once the course has been booked in, or when you receive your diploma at the end of your studies at the very latest.